-First published in 2007, this epic poem retells the historical account of the martyrdom of Husayn ibn Ali at the Battle of Karbala.
-Blending history, poetry, art, and current events, this “allegory of social justice” returns with a fresh and urgent “translation” as the war between tyranny and justice rages on.
+Published in 2007, this epic poem retells a historically modified account of the martyrdom of Husayn ibn Ali at the Battle of Karbala (680 CE).
+Blending history, poetry, art, and current events, this allegory of social justice returns with a fresh and urgent “translation” as the war between justice and tyranny rages on.

 I mourn myself before my father’s grave.